The Middle East

 The grid squares are at 10km intervals, so the area shown is about 37 miles from East to West.
 Aquir is to the South of Ramleh.
 Kolundia, Jerusalem airport today, lies 10 miles to the North of Jerusalem on the Ramallah road.
 Ain Karim is 5 miles outside Jerusalem.
 Off-map far to the North, Semakh lies on the southern shore of Lake Tiberias (the Sea of Galilee).

 The Middle East 1:4,000,000 (Bartholomew General World Series c1936)

-The map shows useful topographic and road detail, including the main oil pipeline to Haifa with its then well-known pumping Stations (H4, for example).
+This map in my collection shows useful topographic and road detail, including the main oil pipeline to Haifa with its then well-known pumping Stations (H4, for example).
 Aerodromes are marked by a red aeroplane symbol.
 This cropped selection shows most of Palestine, Transjordan, and part of Iraq (including Rutba).

 The grid squares represent an interval of 120 miles.
 The area shown is something over 400 miles wide from West to East.
 RAF Habbaniyah (near Baghdad) lies some 180 miles further East of Rutbah, well beyond the margin of this image.